 Blogging about my struggle with food and weight has been the antidote to the pain that this struggle has caused in my life.
 It’s become the biggest blessing in my life, my reason for being on this earth.
 My husband said the other day that “things fester in the dark.”
 I completely agree with him.

-If I can share my story with someone, and they can get a moment of relief from their pain and struggle with food and weight, than my struggle will all have been worth it.
+If I can share my story of how I discovered CBD oil with someone, and they can get a moment of relief from their pain and struggle with food and weight, than my struggle will all have been worth it.

 Here’s what I have to say about anyone who would judge one of us for being “a person with a food addiction”: